AmirAgassi/exWare/README.md

 # exWare
  A modern CLVM script execution exploit challenging Roblox's new security and integrity checks.

-exWare

 Further details coming later.
 Exploit projected to be completed ~Q1 2022, I am not good at this.